Lesson video

 Now because we know three different types of subordinate clause, we also know three types of complex sentence.

-If we can see an (ing) progressive tense verb, then we know we have a non-finite (ing) clause.
+If we can see an -ing progressive tense verb, then we know we have a non-finite -ing clause, and so that would be a non-finite complex sentence.

 And if we see a relative clause starting with a relative pronoun, then we must have a relative complex sentence.